 Professional and graduate schools are continuously striving to recruit the most highly qualified students.
-Our Masters of Science in Medical Sciences programs are designed to assist students in building a solid foundation for future professional and research careers.
-The courses in our programs are taught by experienced and accomplished faculty in the Morsani College of Medicine.
-The MSMS degree offers several concentration options.
+Our Masters of Science in Medical Sciences (MSMS) programs are designed to assist students in building a solid foundation for future professional and research careers.
+The courses in our programs are taught by experienced and accomplished faculty in the USF Morsani College of Medicine.
+The program offers several concentration options to students seeking a Medical Sciences Degree.
 In order to distinguish the track and concentration that is best for your needs, a brief description of our master’s programs can be found below.

 The research tracks were designed for students who want to pursue a career in research or future educational endeavors in other professional programs, such as a PhD program in Biomedical Sciences.
-There are several concentrations offered, which consists of basic/molecular science credits with medical relevance.
-In order to prepare students for their future educational endeavors in the field of medical research, students should expect a time demanding and intensely rigorous curriculum.
-Prospective students will need to review the curriculums of the concentrations to determine the best program that is suited for their future career and educational endeavors.
+There are several concentrations offered in the research track, which consist of basic/molecular science credits with medical relevance.
+In order to prepare students for their future educational endeavors in the field of medical research, the program is based on a time demanding and intensely rigorous curriculum.
+Prospective students will need to review the curriculum of the concentrations to determine the best program that is suited for their future career and educational endeavors.

 MS Aging and Neuroscience: This concentration will focus on basic and applied neuroscience, with an emphasis on neurodegenerative diseases.